marco-milanesi/PID-PIDA-GAtuning/README.md

 ## Run the program
-To run the program launch the figure in the command window.
+To run the program launch the UserInterface.m in the command window.

 ## Documentation

-In this program we implement Genetic Algorithm (GA) in determing PID and PIDA controllers parameters to compensate different benchmark systems.
+In this program we implement Genetic Algorithm (GA) in determing PID, PI-D, I-PD and PIDA controllers parameters to compensate different benchmark systems.

 |      Benchmark Systems       |      Transfer Function  G(s)     |
 | -----------------------------|:--------------------------------------:|